Kikubay/AnimeLens/README.md

 ## License

+**All Rights Reserved.**

-The compiled releases are provided for viewing and evaluation only.
-No permission is granted to use, copy, modify, distribute, sublicense, or create derivative works from the software without prior written permission from the copyright holder.
+The compiled releases of AnimeLens are provided for personal evaluation only.
+You may not use, copy, modify, distribute, or create derivative works from this software without explicit written permission from the copyright holder.

-See [LICENSE](https://github.com/Kikubay/AnimeLens/blob/main/LICENSE.md) for the complete terms.
+See the [LICENSE](https://github.com/Kikubay/AnimeLens/blob/main/LICENSE.md) file for full details.

+*Note: AnimeLens is an independent project and is not affiliated with or endorsed by MyAnimeList.*

 ___